 1. Whisk together dry ingredients.
 Set aside.

 2. Beat egg whites.
 Make sure the bowl is 100% grease free because it can impact how well they whip up!
-It’s the same idea when making meringue cookies.
-Whip the whites to soft peaks (the mixture should curl on the whisk as pictured above).
-Set aside.
+It's the same idea when making meringue cookies.
+Avoid using plastic mixing bowls because they tend to absorb and hold onto grease and residue from past foods.
+Glass and stainless steel bowls are best.

 3. Beat egg yolks and sugar together.
 The mixture should be fluffy and pale.
-You should be able to draw a figure 8 (pictured above) without it disappearing too quickly.
+You should be able to quickly draw a figure 8 (pictured below) with the batter before it disappears.

-6. Pour into jelly roll pan and bake.
-Bake for about 10 minutes, or until the cake springs back when gently poked.
+7. Pour into jelly roll pan and bake.
+Bake for about 15 to 20 minutes, or until the cake springs back when gently poked.

-7. While the cake bakes, lay out a large kitchen towel or piece of parchment paper, and dust generously with powdered sugar or cocoa powder.
+8. Prep your rolling station.
+While the cake bakes, lay out a large kitchen towel or piece of parchment paper, and dust generously with powdered sugar or cocoa powder.
+The towel or parchment should be larger than your cake.

 Next, make the whipped cream filling: